 Access to your rented home for repairs and inspections

-You need to give your landlord access to your home to:
+You need to let your landlord into your home to:

-• deal with anything that makes your home unfit to live in
+deal with problems that make your home unfit to live in

-It could be harassment if your landlord keeps turning up without notice or permission.
+It could be harassment if your landlord comes in without notice or permission.

 When your landlord can visit

-Landlords or anyone acting on their behalf should only do work or inspect your home at reasonable times.
+Landlords should only do work or inspect your home at reasonable times.

 You should get: